Former Vanderbilt nurse RaDonda Vaught sentenced to 3 years probation - NewsBreak

 Former Vanderbilt nurse RaDonda Vaught sentenced to 3 years probation

-NASHVILLE, Tenn. ( WKRN ) — Former Vanderbilt nurse RaDonda Vaught was sentenced to three years supervised probation in a Tennessee courtroom Friday after she was convicted of negligent homicide in the 2017 death of 75-year-old Charlene Murphey.
+NASHVILLE, Tenn.
+(WKRN) — Former Vanderbilt nurse RaDonda Vaught was sentenced to three years of supervised probation in a Tennessee courtroom Friday after she was convicted of negligent homicide in the 2017 death of 75-year-old Charlene Murphey.

 Vaught was previously found guilty of two charges: criminally negligent homicide and abuse of an impaired adult.